MrAllenChan/QuizHero/docs/it1_dap.md

 * As an instructor, I want to upload a Markdown file so that it can be converted to a html containing my slides.

-* As an instructor, I want to click on the returned urls so that I can view my slides on the web browser.
+* As an instructor, I want to click and view the returned urls so that I can view my slides on the web browser.

 # Tasks
 A tentative list of the "to do" in order to sucessfully complete this iteration.
 This list will change and it is good to keep it updated.
 It does not need to be exhustive.

+* Implement classes described in the UML diagram

-* ?
+* Incorporate Marpit modules